Complete Guide to Saint Valentine and Valentine’s Day

 heartfelt and romantic quote can be the perfect way to show your love to your

 partner.
-Whether you choose to write it in a card, share it on social media, or
+Whether you choose to write it on a card, share it on social media, or

 say it in person, a touching quote can make your partner feel loved and